carldunham/useful-cookery/ROADMAP.md

 ## Phase 2: Core Features (2-3 months)

-- [ ] Migrate legacy data from TROFF to DGraph
+- [ ] Migrate legacy data from TROFF to database
 - [ ] Implement user accounts and profiles
 - [ ] Add recipe creation and editing capabilities
 - [ ] Enhance search with filtering and sorting